 After the tsunami struck Southeast Asia in 2004, Roger Esbenshade saw the tents housing the homeless on TV and in photographs and thought better, more durable structures could be designed and built to serve as temporary shelters.

-After the earthquake struck Haiti last month, Esbenshade and his brothers, Terry and Scott, got to work on a hoop house design to shelter the homeless.
-The Esbenshades, who operate Esbenshade's Greenhouses in Lititz, Pa., rounded up the parts needed to assemble the hoop houses, calling on several different vendors to create the design they wanted.
-They attached all the pieces and shipped 200 separate hoop houses each measuring 14 by 16 feet to Haiti.
+After the earthquake struck Haiti earlier this year, Esbenshade and his brothers, Terry and Scott, got to work on a hoop house design to shelter the homeless.
+The Esbenshades, who operate Esbenshade’s Greenhouse in Lititz, Pa., rounded up the parts needed to assemble the hoop houses, calling on several different vendors to create the design they wanted.
+They attached all the pieces and shipped 200 separate hoop houses, each measuring 14 by 16 feet.

 Vendors pitched in to help, too.

-Esbenshade's teamed with Youth with a Mission International (YWAM), a group the family knows through its church that has a presence in Haiti.
-Upon arrival in Haiti's port of St. Marc, YWAM personnel and a team of construction volunteers from Ephrata, Pa., are planning to meet the shipment of homes when it arrives.
-The plan is to construct 100 homes per acre.
+Esbenshade’s teamed with Youth with a Mission International (YWAM), a group the Esbenshade family knows through its church, that has a presence in Haiti.
+Upon arrival in Haiti’s port of St. Marc, YWAM personnel and a team of construction volunteers from Ephrata, Pa., received the hoop house shipment and began assembling homes.
+By mid-March, nearly 100 hoop houses were in place as shelters.

-Esbenshade's, which financed the project out of its own pocket, estimates its 200 hoop houses are enough to shelter 1,000 homeless Haitians - a good start, Terry says, but a far cry from what the country needs.
+Esbenshade’s financed the original project out of its own pocket, and Terry estimates the original 200 sent are enough to shelter 1,000 homeless Haitians.

-"Two hundred (hoop houses) is really just a small percentage of what's needed," he says.
-"The housing minister of Haiti, I think, has estimated they need more than 200,000 homes.
-We're sending 200.
-We'd love to send more in, but right now we are constrained by financing.
+“Two hundred [hoop houses] is really just a small percentage of what’s needed,” he says.
+“The housing minister of Haiti, I think, has estimated they need more than 200,000 homes.

 Industry members or others who would like to financially sponsor a home can find more information at Esbenshades.com/Haiti.
 The cost for one home, including materials and shipping, is $300.
-All donations are, however, accepted and appreciated.
+Donations of any amount are, however, accepted and appreciated.